Many or all companies we feature compensate us. Compensation and editorial

 • A copy of your Social Security card

-You will also need to have information about your vehicle, like its age, make, model, and VIN.
+You will also need information about your vehicle, such as its age, make, model, and VIN.

-Next, you’ll need to fill out applications from the lenders you’re considering.
-This will require the documents noted above, and probably some additional ones, as well as basic information about you, your household, your car, and your finances.
+Next, fill out applications from the lenders you’re considering.
+This may require the documents noted above and more, as well as basic information about you, your household, your car, and your finances.

-Once the lenders process your applications, you’ll receive your loan offers.
-Be sure to compare the interest rates, APRs, and other terms of each loan—including any prepayment penalties you’ll incur if you pay off the loan early.
+Once the lenders process your applications, you’ll get your loan offers.
+Be sure to compare each loan’s interest rates, APRs, and other terms—including prepayment penalties if you pay off the loan early.

-After you’ve chosen your loan option, you’ll need to fill out any final paperwork, sign your contract, and finalize your loan.
-Keep in mind that it will take some time to pay off your old loan and transfer the balance, so continue making payments on your old loan until you’re sure it’s been paid off.
+After you’ve chosen your loan option, you’ll need to complete final paperwork, sign your contract, and finalize your loan.
+It takes time to pay off your old loan and transfer the balance, so continue making payments on your old loan until you’re sure it’s repaid.

 Can I refinance my car with the same lender?

-Yes, you can refinance your loan using your current lender.
-In fact, they may offer you incentives to do so.
-If they do, you should still shop around and compare your options to make sure you’re getting the best deal.
+Yes, it’s possible to refinance your loan using your current lender if you can qualify.
+It may offer you incentives to do so.
+If this is the case, shop around and compare options so you know you’re getting the best deal.

 How much does it cost to refinance a car loan?